hacks-guide/Guide_Wii/_pages/en_US/rssmii.md

 ##### Section I - Downloading/Installing

 1. Extract RSSMii and put it in the `apps` folder on your SD card.
-1. We need to create a `feeds.xml` on the root of the SD card so the app will know what feeds to subscribe you to.
+1. Create a `feeds.xml` on the root of the SD card so the app can parse your feeds.

-    If you're using the Windows Operating System, you can use the [RSS Feeds Creator](https://github.com/RiiConnect24/rssmii/releases/download/v1.4.1/RSSFeedsCreator.bat) program created by KcrPL.
-It will automatically create a `feeds.xml` file and will copy it to your SD card!
++ If you're using Windows, you can use [RSS Feeds Creator](https://github.com/RiiConnect24/rssmii/releases/download/v1.4.1/RSSFeedsCreator.bat).
+It will automatically create a `feeds.xml` file and will copy it to your SD card.
-    {: .notice--info}

-    **If you don't have a Windows computer, use this template and use your favorite text editor to make the `feeds.xml`.**
++ If you don't have a Windows computer, use this template to make the `feeds.xml`.

     ```xml
     <?xml version="1.0" encoding="utf-8"?>